Netflix’s Technology Strategy: Outpacing the Streaming Rivals

 Amazon Prime Video: The Versatile Contender

 Amazon Prime Video is the Jack-of-all-trades in the streaming universe.
 It benefits from Amazon’s reliable infrastructure and offers a large content library.
-But although its content is large, its recommendation algorithms sometimes feel like they’re throwing spaghetti at the wall to see what sticks.
+But while its content is large, its recommendation algorithms sometimes feel like they’re throwing spaghetti at the wall to see what sticks.
 Bezos, your algorithm might need a little more fine-tuning.

 Disney+: The Kingdom of Streaming

 Disney+ stormed into the streaming scene with a plenty of beloved franchises, from Marvel superheroes to “The Mandalorian.”
 But if you think otherwise about it, when it comes to tech, it’s the content pulling the cart.
-Disney’s strength lies in its large intellectual property, not necessarily its tech business development.
+Disney’s strength lies in its large intellectual property, not necessarily its tech innovation.
 One might say they’re relying on fairy dust rather than technical wizardry.

 “In a rapidly progressing streaming circumstances, the ability to invent technologically is as necessary as securing content rights.
 Netflix’s tech strategy exemplifies this balance,” – Sarah Thompson, Media Analyst.